beer-psi/chuni-penguin/docs/docs/commands/records.md

 <small>(aliases: `lb`)</small>

 View the leaderboard for a chart.
+The default network is Kamaitachi if you **only** have a Kamaitachi account linked, else it is CHUNITHM-NET International.

 === "Text command"